ravedappeport/dlrappeport/personal-site/content/about/about.md

 <img src="/img/aboutMe/dlrappeport.jpeg" style="text-align: center;" />

-I live in New York City and currently work at Bread Payments, a technology company that partners with e-commerce merchants and financial institutions to create pay over time solutions.
+I live in New York City and currently work at Bread, a technology company that partners with e-commerce merchants and financial institutions to create pay over time solutions.
 This is my personal website and a place where I hope to keep myself intellectually honest about topics that interest me.
 At the moment, these topics fall broadly into the following:

 - Data science
 - Technology and startups